 Springer Mountain, GA , to D.C. up the A.T.

 We began a three-month prayer journey up the A.T.
 Appalachian Trail to heal the land and bring awareness to the issues still facing our First Nations People.

 A First Nations "Prayer Walk" to heal the land

-Beginning on August 8, 2016, through October 21, 2016, we began a one of a kind prayer journey up the A.T.
+Beginning on August 8, 2016, through October 21, 2016, we began a one-of-a-kind prayer journey up the A.T.
 Appalachian Trail titled The Thin Red Line.
-We sectioned hiked the trail, traversing the high country, praying and passing a healing staff as we went, starting from Springer Mountain, Georgia, ending up at Harper's Ferry, West Virginia.
+We sectioned hiked the trail, traversing the high country, praying and passing a healing staff as we went, starting from Springer Mountain, Georgia, and ending up at Harper's Ferry, West Virginia.
 We stopped at various towns, holding prayer meetings along the way.
 In October 2017 we joined the All Tribes D.C.
 Prayer on October 20, 2017.
 A processional with the Ark of Covenant opened the event in D.C.